-To be eligible for employment as Professor the applicant must have demonstrated both research and educational expertise, as well as management, development and collaborative skills and when clinical expertise, (see the instructions regarding the Appointment Procedure for Teachers at Karolinska Institutet).
-The applicant shall also have completed courses of 10 weeks (or equivalent competence) of higher education training in teaching in accordance with Association of Swedish Higher Education Institutions recommendations for qualification as a higher education teacher or have otherwise obtained equivalent knowledge.
-For this position, documented ability to coordinate and lead is a requirement.
+To be eligible for employment as Professor the applicant must have demonstrated both research- and teaching expertise, as well as management, development and collaborative skills.
+(See instructions regarding the Appointment Procedure for Teachers at Karolinska Institutet.)
+The applicant shall also have completed courses of 10 weeks (or equivalent competence) of higher education training in teaching in accordance with the Association of Swedish Higher Education Institutions recommendations for qualification as a higher education teacher or have otherwise obtained equivalent knowledge.

 Bases of assessment

-The assessment will weight qualifications as follows: educational expertise (3), research expertise (3), clinical expertise (2), leadership, development and collaboration expertise (2).
+The Professorship has a focus on education and research.
+The assessment will weight qualifications as follows: research expertise (3), educational expertise (3) and leadership-, development- and collaboration expertise (2).

-After an overall assessment of the expertise and merits of the candidates, KI will judge which of the candidates that have the best potential to contribute to a positive development of the activities at KI.
+After an overall assessment of the expertise and merits of the candidates, KI will judge which of the candidates that are considered to have the best potential to contribute to the optimal development of the activities at KI.

 An application must contain the following documents in English curriculum vitae, qualifications and description of planned research, presented in accordance with Karolinska Institutet’s qualifications portfolio (http://ki.se/qualificationsportfolio).

 The applications will be reviewed by external reviewers in English.
 All the submitted documents shall therefor be written in English.